krish5512/nodeJS/README.md

  packages

 Available apps :
-    1.Notes App (A node app based on CLI to add/read/list/delete notes)
+    1.Notes App : (A node app based on CLI to add/read/list/delete notes) 2.Weathers App : A node supported app to get the weather information on realtime.